mohan-cao/Bad-Manor/README.md

 </div>

 # Execution Instructions
-Run the .exe
+* Run the .exe
+* Use arrow keys to move player

-Press [space] to interact with NPCs via dialogue
+* Press [space] to interact with NPCs via dialogue
+* Talk to NPCs until they finish speaking what you think is relevant, then leave the conversation, or NPCs could continue through randomly generated dialogue
+* To go back down stairs, walk around to the other side of the stairs (like escalators)

 # Setting Up
 1. Set up Git LFS. https://git-lfs.github.com/